umijs/hox/README.md

 }
 ```

-> If you don't want to subscribe to the updates, you can use `selectModel` .
+`useCounterModel` is a real Hook.
+By calling it, you can subscribe to the updates of data.
+So if you click the "Increment" button, the update of counter model will be triggered, and finally, hox will notify all components or Hooks using `useCounterModel`.

 ## Advanced Usages